Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Public healthcare — via INPS, including family

-Conversion to any residence permit — on Italian territory
+Conversion to any residence permit — within Italy

 Clients in Italy — you can work both in Italy and abroad